SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ## Brand typography

 The default font family is defined to be the Source Sans and Source Code Pro (monospace).
-If you are creating a new onyx project, this will always be included out-of-the-box.
+If you are creating a new onyx project in Figma, this will always be included out-of-the-box.
 In the initial phase, Source Sans applies to all color themes that are provided by onyx.

-If you want to use custom font families, please take a look at the [technical documentation](/development/typography).
+If you want to use font families in development, please take a look at the [technical documentation](/development/typography).

 <script lang="ts" setup>
 import OnyxTypography from "../.vitepress/components/OnyxTypography.vue";